2004 United States presidential election in Arizona: Polling

 Throughout several polls taken in the state in 2004, just one showed Kerry leading.
 The final 3 pre-election polls showed that Bush was leading with 51% to Kerry's 43%.

 Fundraising

 Bush raised $3,196,692.
 Kerry raised $1,525,930.

 Advertising and visits

 Neither campaign advertised or visited this state during the fall campaign.

 Analysis

-The exit polls showed that Bush was the going to be the clear winner of the state, based on the fact that both Bush won among both genders.
+The exit polls showed that Bush was going to be the clear winner of the state, based on the fact that Bush won among both genders.
 A major key factor was how 55% of the people thought the state economy was good, and 70% of those people voted for Bush.
 Also, 55% of the state approved of Bush.

 The key to Bush's victory was winning the highly populated Maricopa County with almost 57%.
 However, Kerry did win portions of the state such as Arizona's 4th congressional district and Arizona's 7th congressional district and 4 counties.
 50% of the voting age population came out to vote.